 A group health plan, which you get through your job, cannot charge you more or refuse to cover you if you have a disability.

-An individual health plan cannot refuse to insure an adult based on the adult’s health history.
+An individual health plan cannot refuse to insure an adult based on the adult’s health history, also known as pre-existing conditions.
 It also cannot deny you insurance just because you have a physical or mental disability.

 You Have the Right To: